shmcminn/sql-CQRC-training/Readme.md

 ORDER BY disb_amt desc
 ```

-Notice how instead of just saying cand_nm IS "Trump, Donald J.", we used LIKE instead.
+Notice how instead of just saying `cand_nm IS "Trump, Donald J."`, we used `LIKE` instead.
 This gives us the flexibility to ask for any rows that contain Trump.
-The percent signs here act as an "anything" symbol, so we asked for rows WHERE the cand_nm value starts with anything, then has "Trump", then has anything after that.
+The percent signs here act as an "anything" symbol, so we asked for rows `WHERE` the cand_nm value starts with anything, then has "Trump", then has anything after that.

-We also included the recipient_nm category here, to see who was getting these large payments.
-The disb_desc column, again, tells us what they were for.
+We also included the `recipient_nm` category here, to see who was getting these large payments.
+The `disb_desc` column, again, tells us what they were for.

 <img src="http://media.cq.com/images/screenshot2017-04-17at2.36.29pm.png" alt="" />